What is Influenza?

 A pandemic is a global disease outbreak.
 An influenza pandemic occurs when a new influenza A virus emerges for which there is little or no immunity in the human population, begins to cause serious illness and then spreads easily person-to-person worldwide.
 A pandemic is determined by spread of disease, not its ability to cause death.
 The 20th century saw three pandemics of influenza, and the 21st has experienced one flu pandemic.

-The goal of HHS Office of Global Affairs' International Influenza Unit is to increase the global capacity to detect and respond to influenza and other emerging pandemic threats in partnership with various stakeholders, including U.S. Government agencies, Ministries of Health, multilateral and international organizations, and civil society organizations.
-IIU's role is to provide vision, leadership, advocacy, and coordination of international activities related to influenza and other emerging pandemic threats through policy analysis, development and coordination, program coordination, policy implementation, and strategic planning.
+The goal of HHS Office of Global Affairs to increase the global capacity to detect and respond to influenza and other emerging pandemic threats in partnership with various stakeholders, including U.S. Government agencies, Ministries of Health, multilateral and international organizations, and civil society organizations.
+OGA's role is to provide vision, leadership, advocacy, and coordination of international activities related to influenza and other emerging pandemic threats through policy analysis, development and coordination, program coordination, policy implementation, and strategic planning.
 The coordination work involves the following entities:

 - HHS staff